 Tip: There are various tools that can help you better understand hierarchy and structure when it comes to page headings.
-One such chrome extension that can be of help is called “H-tag” and you can learn more about it here.
+One such chrome extension that can be of help is called “H-tag” and we recommend taking a look.

 Page Titles are also an important element that often is overlooked.